Transportation and Supply Chain

 Web Site: http://www.universitycollege.du.edu

 Gain the foundational elements needed to effectively manage the transportation of goods and people through a Bachelor of Arts in Transportation and Supply Chain.
 This exciting major offered in the Bachelor of Arts Completion Program at University College will prepare students to pursue more advanced career opportunities or education in the transportation field.

 Developed in partnership with the Transportation Institute at the University of Denver, the BA in Global Commerce and Transportation offers hands-on instruction that covers transportation safety and security issues, law and policy, economics and finance, international trade, supply-chain logistics, and transportation modes and nodes.
 Students who major in Transportation and Supply Chain will also develop superior communication, creative, and decision-making skills—transferable outcomes provided by the bachelor’s program that can be applied immediately.
 The Transportation and Supply Chain degree requires a field experience, which allows the student to further explore the sector through a professionally-focused project.

 This degree prepares students to:

 Demonstrate effective and persuasive oral, written, and non-verbal communication techniques using tone and principles appropriate to the audience.

-Apply global commerce and transportation theory and principles and formulate well-organized arguments in writing and speaking that contain a clear purpose, relevant content, and a conclusion that directly reflects the purpose and strength of the content.
+Apply global commerce and transportation theory and principles to formulate well-organized arguments in writing and speaking that contain a clear purpose, relevant content, and a conclusion that directly reflects the purpose and strength of the content.

 Describe how different transportation modes and intermodal transportation interface with key supply chain nodes to create a global supply chain.